moohiit/watchman-system/README.md

 ## Conclusion

-Our journey in developing the Gate Entry System has been marked by significant achievements and positive outcomes.
+Our journey in developing the Watchman System has been marked by significant achievements and positive outcomes.
 The project successfully tackled the challenges associated with manual entry processes in our college, introducing an automated and efficient solution.

-The implementation of the Gate Entry System has brought forth numerous benefits.
+The implementation of the Watchman System has brought forth numerous benefits.
 It has significantly enhanced security measures, streamlined operational processes, and provided a robust platform for student entry/exit management.
 The system's real-time monitoring capabilities have empowered administrators with valuable insights into daily attendance patterns.

 User feedback has been overwhelmingly positive, with students and administrators alike expressing appreciation for the system's user-friendly interface and the seamless integration of permissions and late entry procedures.

-We extend our sincere gratitude to the dedicated team members who played pivotal roles in the development and implementation of the Gate Entry System.
+We extend our sincere gratitude to the dedicated team members who played pivotal roles in the development and implementation of the Watchman System.
 Their commitment and expertise were crucial in delivering a solution that meets the needs of our college community.

-In conclusion, the Gate Entry System stands as a testament to the effectiveness of technology in addressing complex challenges.
+In conclusion, the Watchman System stands as a testament to the effectiveness of technology in addressing complex challenges.
 As we celebrate the success of this project, we look forward to further innovations and enhancements that will continue to elevate the entry management experience at our college.